theweiweiway/pueprint/README.md

 # Motivation

 Flows usually consist of several pages that have an **AppBar** as well as some sort of **Footer** which allows the user to proceed to through the flow.
-However, these **AppBar** and **Footer** widgets are commonly overlayed _on top_ of each page and are located in parent component, which makes it tedious to tweak these widgets.
+However, these **AppBar** and **Footer** widgets are commonly overlayed _on top_ of each page and are located in parent component, which makes it tedious to tweak these widgets without a bunch of boilerplate and lifting state up.

 This package makes it easy to: